Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to copanlisib, any other medications, or any of the ingredients in copanlisib injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements and herbal products you are taking or plan to take.
-Be sure to mention any of the following: carbamazepine (Carbatrol, Equetro, Tegretol, others), clarithromycin (Biaxin, in Prevpac), cobicistat (Tybost, in Evotaz, Genvoya, Prezcobix, Stribild), conivaptan (Vaprisol), diltiazem (Cardizem, Cartia XT, Diltzac, others), enzalutamide (Xtandi), idelalisib (Zydelig), itraconazole (Sporonox, Onmel), ketoconazole, mitotane (Lysodren), nefazodone, nelfinavir (Viracept), phenytoin (Dilantin, Phenytek), posaconazole (Noxafil), rifampin (Rifadine, in Rifamate, Rifater), ritonavir (Norvir, in Kaletra, Technivie, Viekira Pak), and voriconazole (Vfend).
+Be sure to mention any of the following: boceprevir (Victrelis); carbamazepine (Carbatrol, Equetro, Tegretol, others), clarithromycin (Biaxin, in Prevpac), cobicistat (Tybost, in Evotaz, Genvoya, Prezcobix, Stribild), conivaptan (Vaprisol), diltiazem (Cardizem, Cartia XT, Diltzac, others), efavirenz (Sustiva), enzalutamide (Xtandi), idelalisib (Zydelig), indinavir (Crixivan) with ritonavir; itraconazole (Sporonox, Onmel), and ketoconazole, lopinavir with ritonavir (in Kaletra); mitotane (Lysodren), nefazodone, nelfinavir (Viracept), nevirapine (Viramune), paritaprevir, ritonavir, ombitasvir, and/or dasabuvir (Viekira Pak); phenobarbital, phenytoin (Dilantin, Phenytek), posaconazole (Noxafil), rifabutin (Mycobutin), rifampin (Rifadine, in Rifamate, Rifater), ritonavir (Norvir, in Kaletra, Technivie, Viekira Pak), saquinavir (Invirase), and tipranavir (Aptivus) with ritonavir; and voriconazole (Vfend).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with copanlisib injection, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

 - tell your doctor what herbal products you are taking, especially St. John's wort.

-- tell your doctor if you have an infection or if you have or have ever had high blood sugar, diabetes, lung or breathing problems, or high blood pressure.
+- tell your doctor if you have an infection or if you have or have ever had high blood sugar, diabetes, lung or breathing problems, high blood pressure, or liver disease.

 - tell your doctor if you are pregnant, plan to become pregnant, or plan to father a child.
 You should not become pregnant while you are receiving copanlisib injection.
 You will need to have a negative pregnancy test before you begin receiving this medication.
 Use effective birth control during your treatment with copanlisib injection and for 1 month after your final dose.
 If you are a male and your partner can become pregnant, you should use effective birth control during your treatment and for 1 month after your final dose.
 If you or your partner become pregnant while receiving copanlisib, call your doctor.